 Social activities enhance the ballet summer school experience, allowing students to build friendships with fellow dancers.
 These connections can lead to future opportunities, with many dancers returning to the same schools for further training.
 Students often connect personally and receive mentorship through interactive Q&As with principal dancers.

 Many dancers recount how being recruited from competitions during these programs improved their chances of acceptance into prestigious ballet institutions.
 The less competitive atmosphere of European summer intensives allows for freer artistic exploration.
-These programs attract many students through holistic training in technique and personal growth, including comprehensive men’s classes designed to meet male dancers’ specific needs and training requirements.
+These programs attract many students through holistic training in technique and personal growth, including comprehensive men’s classes designed to meet the specific needs and training requirements of male dancers.

 Tips for First-Time Attendees